Nasr Abu Zayd: Humanistic hermeneutics of the Quran

 From the beginning of his academic career, Abu Zaid developed a renewed hermeneutic view (the theory and methodology of text interpretation) of the Qur'an and further Islamic holy texts, arguing that they should be interpreted in the historical and cultural context of their time.
 The mistake of many Muslim scholars was "to see the Qur'an only as a text, which led conservatives as well as liberals to a battle of quotations, each group seeing clear verses (when on their side) and ambiguous ones (when in contradiction with their vision)".
 But this type of controversy led both conservatives and liberals to produce authoritative hermeneutics.
 This vision of the Qur'an as a text was the vision of the elites of Muslim societies, whereas, at the same time, the Qur'an as "an oral discourse" played the most important part in the understanding of the masses.

-Nasr Abu Zayd called for another reading of the holy book through a "humanistic hermeneutics", an interpretation which sees the Qur'an as a living phenomenon, a discourse.
+Nasr Abuzid called for another reading of the holy book through a "humanistic hermeneutics", an interpretation which sees the Qur'an as a living phenomenon, a discourse.
 Hence, the Qur'an can be "the outcome of dialogue, debate, despite argument, acceptance and rejection".
 This liberal interpretation of Islam should open space for new perspectives on the religion and social change in Muslim societies.